xrysamuel/CS2303-FileSystem/doc/Report.md

 void custom_client_close();
 ```

-For all function or interface declarations of File Server (FS), refer to the following:
+For function or interface declarations of File Server (FS), refer to the following:
 ```c
 // disk
 // Initializes the disk server with the specified server IP and port.